-By extension, one can also count two Dans (Dynaman, as Hokuto/Dyna Red's surname, and Zyuranger where it's Tricera Ranger's only name), two Hayates (Changeman - in which case it's Shou/Change Griffin's surname - and Gingaman - where it's a given name), two Tsubasas (Changeman - again where it's a surname, Mai/Change Phoenix's - and Magiranger, where it's a given name), two Shiraishis (Kensaku/Battle Cossack in Battle Fever and Mako/ShinkenPink in Shinkenger), two Nagisas (Maria/Miss America II in Battle Fever and Sayaka/Change Mermaid in Changeman, also it's not spelled with the same Kanji), two Akagis (Denziman and Akibaranger), three Joes (Liveman - where it was spelled the Japanese way, Jou - Go-onger, a surname also spelled the Japanese way, and Gokaiger - where it's spelled the English way), two Jins (Battle Fever J and Go-Busters), two Kaguras (Hurricanegernote Again, Shurikenger's case and Tokkyuger) and six Hoshikawas (semi-justified: one of them is Ryu/DynaBlack from Dynaman, while the others are the all-sibling team of Fivemen).
+- By extension, one can also count two Dans (Dynaman, as Hokuto/Dyna Red's surname, and Zyuranger where it's Tricera Ranger's only name), two Domons (Carranger, as Naoki/Blue Racer's surname, and Timeranger where it's Time Yellow's only name), two Hayates (Changeman - in which case it's Shou/Change Griffin's surname - and Gingaman - where it's a given name), two Tsubasas (Changeman - again where it's a surname, Mai/Change Phoenix's - and Magiranger, where it's a given name), two Shiraishis (Kensaku/Battle Cossack in Battle Fever and Mako/ShinkenPink in Shinkenger), two Nagisas (Maria/Miss America II in Battle Fever and Sayaka/Change Mermaid in Changeman, also it's not spelled with the same Kanji), two Akagis (Denziman and Akibaranger), three Joes (Liveman - where it was spelled the Japanese way, Jou - Go-onger, a surname also spelled the Japanese way, and Gokaiger - where it's spelled the English way), three Jins (Battle Fever J, Flashman - the only of these to be a given name - and Go-Busters), two Kaguras (Hurricanegernote and Tokkyuger) and six Hoshikawas (semi-justified: one of them is Ryu/DynaBlack from Dynaman, while the others are the all-sibling team of Fivemen).

-No Export for You: A few countries have received some form of export of the series, but most of those countries are still missing some of them.
+- No Export for You: A few countries have received some form of export of the series, but most of those countries are still missing some of them.
 North America, for example, has Power Rangers, but that only adapts the series from Zyuranger forward.
-And even then, people who want the original Japanese shows in countries where Power Rangers is shown are usually out of luck, since Super Sentai is expensive to be licensed in any country, except in Hong Kong, Taiwan and South Korea.
+And even then, people who want the original Japanese shows in countries where Power Rangers is shown are usually out of luck outside of possible fansubs & even then, not every series has been subbed in every language, since Super Sentai is expensive to be licensed in any country, except in Hong Kong, Taiwan, and South Korea.